Integro-differential equation: Applications

 where $I(t)$ is the current as a function of time, $R$ is the resistance, $L$ the inductance, and $C$ the capacitance.

 The activity of interacting inhibitory and excitatory neurons can be described by a system of integro-differential equations, see for example the Wilson-Cowan model.

 The Whitham equation is used to model nonlinear dispersive waves in fluid dynamics.

 Epidemiology

 Integro-differential equations have found applications in epidemiology, the mathematical modeling of epidemics, particularly when the models contain age-structure or describe spatial epidemics.
+The Kermack-McKendrick theory of infectious disease transmission is one particular example where age-structure in the population is incorporated into the modeling framework.